As a journalist, blogger and content trainer, this is one of the most common questions I encounter from students: “How to write a blog post?”

 They provide enough details about the type of keywords and the number of people that search that particular keyword and other similar keywords that searchers on Google use to find different types of information.
 You can find common keywords that are used in a specific country or geographic zone or even the whole world.

 6. Size Doesn’t Matter

 And even then, most people won’t read for more than 10 minutes at best.
-This means, your efforts to research and write a 3,000 word blog post could all be in vain, except maybe serve some vague digital marketing purpose.
-Otherwise, it’s sheer waste of time, effort and money.
+This means your efforts to research and write a 3,000-word blog post could all be in vain, except maybe serve some vague digital marketing purpose.
+Otherwise, it’s a sheer waste of time, effort, and money.

-Instead, I suggest you write blogposts depending solely upon the merit of the topic.
+Instead, I suggest you write blog posts depending solely on the merit of the topic.
 There’s no point in providing an information overload to the reader.

 As a journalist, we limit a news article between 300 words and 500 words as the uppermost limit.
 And if there’re some important points that need coverage, we do so by writing shorter articles that go alongside the main news item.